DelusionalSimon/interactive-ai-sculpture/README.md

 ## Prerequisites

+### FFmpeg

-FFmpeg is required and must be in the system's PATH for the Whisper module that handles transcription to work.
+FFmpeg is required and must be in the system's PATH variable for the Whisper module that handles transcription to work.

+### API Keys

+This project relies on the Groq API for its language model.
+To run the project, you must:

+1. Create a Groq account and obtain an API key.
+2. Create a file named `.env` in the root of the project.
+3. Add your API key to the file in the following format:

+`GROQ_API_KEY="your_api_key_here"`

 ## Core Objective & Technical Challenge